 The quality of public schooling in Indianapolis varies, and parents will have to explore options thoroughly before committing to a school.

-Eleven public school districts serve residents of Indianapolis, the biggest of which is Indianapolis Public Schools (IPS) serving more than 30,000 students, making it the second largest public school district in Indiana.
+There are 11 public school districts serving the residents of Indianapolis, the biggest of which is Indianapolis Public Schools (IPS), which serves more than 30,000 students, making it the second-largest public school district in Indiana.
 The 11 districts operate a range of traditional public schools, as well as magnet and charter schools.

-Admission to public schools in Indianapolis is usually based on zones – students living in a local area may enrol at the school in that area at little to no cost, but if students wish to attend schools outside their zone, they may be required to submit academic records (of a certain level), references and perhaps even pay tuition.
+Admission to public schools in Indianapolis is usually based on zones.
+Students living in a local area may enrol at the school in that area at little to no cost, but if students wish to attend schools outside their zone, they may be required to submit academic records (of a certain level), references, and perhaps even pay tuition.
+That said, there are public school districts that offer open enrollment, meaning students can move between districts under certain conditions, such as overcrowding at their current school.

-Magnet schools are classified as public schools, but with specialised courses or curricula, and typically offer bespoke subject matter in the fields of science, technology, engineering, maths, performing arts, or languages.
-The term “magnet” refers to how these schools typically draw students from across normal boundaries such as school zones.
-There are magnet schools at elementary, middle, and high school levels, and these are primarily state funded, but they do receive additional outside funding and aren’t bound by US curricula and are instead able to develop their own.
+Magnet schools are classified as public schools but with specialised courses or curricula and typically offer bespoke programmes in science, technology, engineering, maths, performing arts, or languages.
+The term “magnet” refers to how these schools typically draw students from across normal boundaries, such as school zones.
+There are magnet schools at elementary, middle, and high school levels, and they are primarily funded by the state, but they receive additional outside funding and aren’t bound by US curricula and can instead develop their own.

 Private schools in Indianapolis

 Newcomers to Indianapolis may choose to enrol their children in a private school.
-These provide a higher quality of education, better facilities, advanced placement and honours programmes, superior sport programmes, and a wider range of extra-curriculars than public schools.
-Student to teacher ratios are also much lower in private schools, with the average in Indianapolis being around 13:1.
+These provide a higher quality of education, better facilities, advanced placement and honours programmes, superior sports programmes, and a more comprehensive range of extracurriculars than public schools.
+Student-to-teacher ratios are also much lower in private schools, with the average in Indianapolis being around 13:1.

-Private education does come at a cost though, and parents will need to factor the often exorbitant tuition fees into their budget, along with additional expenses associated with private schooling, such as uniforms, books, field trips, and other extracurricular-related fees.
+Private education does come at a cost though, and parents must factor tuition fees into their budget, along with additional expenses associated with private schooling, such as uniforms, books, field trips, and other extracurricular-related fees.

 International schools in Indianapolis